 We see Barnard Place Park as a welcoming respite from the busy city in which we live.
-Our conceptual design includes trees, shrubs, herbs, a butterfly garden, bistro-style seating, a memorial bench, and a bocce court to honor the history of bocce that was played on this land decades ago.
+Our design includes a memorial bench, a wheelchair-accessible vegetable bed, trees, shrubs, a butterfly garden, bistro-style seating, and a bocce court to honor the history of bocce that was played on this land decades ago.

 The Barnard Place residents have cared for this city-owned parcel for more than 30 years.
 In April of 2019, we established a nonprofit organization to secure the deed to the land with the purpose of retaining it as open space to share with the community.

 As we begin our exciting adventure to build Barnard Place Park we want to give special thanks to Boston City Councilor Ed Flynn.
 Ed met with us on Barnard Place in 2018 to listen to the challenges our neighborhood faced over the years with caretaking the abandoned land and our wishes to create a safe, enjoyable open space.
 He informed us of the Community Meeting at the Tynan School to discuss the option of constructing a public park with Community Preservation funding.
 We attended the meeting and began the process of moving forward to make this dream a reality.

 Barnard Place residents met several times over the course of 2019 to work on the conceptual design.
 It was important for us to include a memorial bench in memory of longstanding Barnard Place residents Boston Firefighter Scott Salman & Arta Fritch, as well as honor the history of our surrounding community.
 We believe we have achieved a design that will bring beauty and fun to the neighborhood and honor the people who were the fabric of this area for many years.